 The John C. Tamplin Award for Excellence in Writing Center Work

-The Tamplin Award is given annually to recognize the excellent work of Writing Commons tutors and to honor the outstanding contributions of Writing Commons tutors of the intellectual life of the university.
+The Tamplin Award is given annually to recognize the excellent work of Writing Commons consultants and to honor the outstanding contributions of our consultants of the intellectual life of the university.
+The award is named after Professor John C. Tamplin, a longtime volunteer and supporter of the Writing Commons.
+Writing Commons consultants can be nominated in the Summer, Fall, and Spring terms.
+Nominations for close in March for the current academic year.

 Who is eligible for the Tamplin Award?

-Any undergraduate tutor working in the Kent campus Writing Commons who is in good standing is eligible to be nominated.
+Any graduate or undergraduate writing consultant working in the Kent campus Writing Commons who is in good standing is eligible to be nominated.

-Who may nominate a tutor for the Tamplin Award?
+Who may nominate a writing consultant for the Tamplin Award?

-Any KSU student, faculty member, staff member, or member of the community who has had interaction with the tutor in his or her capacity as a Writing Commons employee may nominate a tutor for this award.
+Any Kent State University student, faculty member, staff member, or member of the local community who has had interaction with the writing consultant in his or her capacity as a Writing Commons employee may nominate a them for the Tamplin Award.
 (However, employees of the Writing Commons may not make nominations.)

 About the Tamplin Award

-The Tamplin Award was established by Kent State University alumnus John C. Tamplin, who, after retiring from a distinguished career as a professor of British Romantic Poetry and Technical Writing, volunteered his time as a tutor in the Writing Commons for many years.
-Since retiring from his tutoring role, Professor Tamplin has continued to support the Writing Commons by establishing a fund that finances tutors’ conference presentation travel and by establishing an annual award for tutoring excellence.
+The Tamplin Award was established by Kent State University alumnus John C. Tamplin, who, after retiring from a distinguished career as a professor of British Romantic Poetry and Technical Writing, volunteered his time as a writing consultant in the Writing Commons for many years.
+Since retiring from his writing consultant role, Professor Tamplin has continued to support the Writing Commons by establishing a fund that finances consultants’ conference presentation travel and by establishing an annual award for consulting excellence.
+To keep Dr. Tamplin's important professional development and recognition projects moving forward, donations in any amount are always welcome!